Why Receipts.law exists

 How we make money

 Right now: we don't.
 Receipts.law is free during private beta.
-If the model proves itself useful, we'll add a paid tier for advanced features (longer event histories, multi-attorney vetting, document-templating) while keeping the core intake + analysis + deliverables free.
+If the model proves itself useful, we'll add a paid tier for advanced features (longer event histories, document-templating, deeper attorney-finder coverage) while keeping the core intake + analysis + deliverables free.

 We will not run ads, and we will not sell access to your data to plaintiff-side law firms or anyone else.